Any vegan athlete that performs the barbell lifts on a regular basis should invest in a pair of vegan weightlifting shoes.

 Now one drawback of this shoe is that the heel does actually compress to some degree (not a good feature in a weightlifting shoe).

-Due to the low price I suppose corners had to be cut somewhere, and in this case it was a nonoptimal choice of material used in the heel.
+I suppose corners had to be cut somewhere, and in this case it was a nonoptimal choice of material used in the heel.

 This doesn't render the shoe useless, it's still going to be a dramatic improvement over any casual type shoe.
 However elite-level lifter would probably want to invest in a shoe with a denser heel.